hjagodzinski/C-Mock/README.md

 C Mock comes with *cmock-config* tool to hide all these details away from you.
 Run

 ```
-cmock-config --cflags
+cmock-config --cflags [path to Google Test]
 ```

 and

 ```
-cmock-config --libs [path to libgmock [path to libgtest]]
+cmock-config --libs [path to Google Test]
 ```

 to get the compilations and linker options, respectively.

-Note: Since [it is not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide pre-compiled Google Test anymore.
+Since [it is not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide pre-compiled Google Test anymore.
 You need to download and compile Google Test manually as described in [Google Test][1].
-For the linker to find libgmock and libgtest you can pass the paths to them to the cmock-config script.
-If you omit the path to libgtest it defaults to "pathToLibgmock/libgtest".
+Optional second command argument is a path to a directory contaning downloaded and built Google Test.

 Let's say you built a code under test into *libfoo.so* and put a test code in *bar.cc*.
 To build your test executable you would run: